-Did you take a foreign language in high school or college?
-According to many hospitals, that is enough to acquire an interpreting job assisting doctors.
+Did you study a foreign language in high school or college?
+According to many hospitals, that is enough to obtain an interpreting job assisting doctors.
 It is vital for a patient to clearly understand the procedures that they will go through.
 However, the access of translating services, specifically medical interpreting services, has been non-evident and in-adaquate.

-A study conducted by Emory University School of Medicine concluded that 76% percent of Spanish-speaking patients went without an interpreter in the Emergency Department.
-More recent data on the matter has been scarce, but many different accounts and interviews suggest, this data is still very reliable.
+A study conducted by Emory University School of Medicine concluded that 76% percent of Spanish-speaking patients went without medical interpreting services in the Emergency Department.
+More recent data on the matter has been scarce, but many different accounts and reports suggest this data is still very solid.

-Many times doctors will ask a patient’s bilingual family member to offer interpreting.
+Often times doctors will ask a patient’s bilingual family member to offer amateur, unstudied medical interpreting services.
 Having a non-certified person like a family member, act as an interpreter has life changing implications and should not be used as an alternative.

-Although, it is not required to hold an interpreter certification to work in the medical field, it is highly sought out by hospitals during the hiring process.
-Certifications can be acquired from both the Certification Commission for Healthcare and the National Board of Certification Commission for Healthcare and the National Board of Certification for Medical Interpreters.
-Additional certifications are available from obtaining a master’s in interpreting or certifications from universities around the country.
+While it is not required to hold an interpreter certification to work in the medical field, it is highly desired by hospitals during the hiring process.
+Certifications can be acquired from both the National Board of Certification for Medical Interpreters or the National Board of Certification Commission for Healthcare and the Certification Commission for Healthcare.
+Additional certifications are available by obtaining a master’s in interpreting or certifications from universities around the country.

-A hospital’s lack of using qualified interpreters can result in life or death situations.
+When a hospital doesn’t invest in qualified interpreters it can result in life or death situations.
 However, not all medical professionals see it that way.
 Some emergency room doctors say that using an interpreter may slow down the work in a highly-responsive environment.
 However, doctors are trained and conduct many protocols, and interpretation should be one as well.

-When it comes to a hospital or medical environment, it is crucial to understand diagnoses, surgery specifics, or any other procedure.
-Interpreting is something that is crucial for the patient’s well-being along with life-changing implications.
+When it comes to a hospital or medical environment, it is imperative to understand surgery specifics, diagnoses or any other procedure.
+Interpreting is something that is central to the patient’s well-being along with life-changing implications.

 A witness who allegedly saw the incident testified saying: “the parents were not able to adequately understand and address [the patient’s] medical needs—the failure of the doctor and the facility to provide a professional medical interpreter was a substantial factor in causing [patient]’s death.”